Sayeed Hassan Kanan

 Sayeed Hassan Kanan (সাঈদ হাসান কানন; born 15 February 1964) is a former Bangladeshi footballer who played as a goalkeeper.
 During his playing days, he was popularly known by his nickname Kanan, pronounced Ka-non.

 He started his career with Naveen Krira Chakra and rose to prominence while playing for leading Dhaka club Mohammedan SC during the 1980s and 1990s.
 At his peak, he was the finest goalkeeper in the country, and represented the Bangladesh national team numerous times.

 Since his retirement, he has remained active in football.
-Starting from 2002 until 2008, he was part of national team coaching panel.
+Starting from 2002 until 2008, he was part of the national team coaching panel.
 He currently serves as the goalkeeping coach of his former club Mohammedan SC.
+Kannan also serves as the team manager of Dhaka Senior Division League club Badda Jagoroni Sangsad.

 Early life

 Kanan's family included six siblings, and his father worked at the Bangladesh Government Press, also known as Central Press.

 After the Bangladesh Liberation War, his family struggled financially, thus Kanan urged to become a footballer at office clubs, such as Team BJMC, Customs, Qaumi Jute Mills and various other spinning mills.